The 2024 BOLD National Gathering In Review:

 It was also the FIRST time at a gathering that BOLD alumni marched and rallied together with our allies to #StopCopCity in Atlanta and CeaseFire in Gaza.
 Huge shout out to Community Movement Builders, Grassroots Global Justice Alliance, The Malcolm X Grassroots Movement, and the Movement for Black Lives for coordinating such a powerful action.
 Some of the highlights included a moving speech by powerhouse BOLD alum and M4BL leader Mary Hooks who reminded us that as global citizens, we have the duty to fight and win against state-sanctioned violence everywhere - including in Atlanta, the 60+ Cop Cities being planned across the United States, and for Palestine!

 Caption: Mary Hooks, M4BL and BOLD alumni class of 2015, speaks in front of Atlanta City Hall about the atrocity of Cop City and state sanctioned violence against Black, Brown, and Poor people everywhere.
+Malcolm X Grassroots Movement (MXGM) member speaks about community values, alternative, and common sense practices to keep our people safe.
+Grassroots Global Justice member speaks and chants powerfully to evoke Indigenous ancestral power, people power, solidarity, and accountability together in transforming our world to serve all.
+Free The Land!

 As we marched through the streets of downtown Atlanta, shutting down traffic, and navigating the police - our multilingual chants only grew louder.
 Chants like “STOP COP CITY!” and “VIVA VIVA PALESTINA!” filled the atmosphere and summoned new people into the march.
 Between speeches by leaders representing students, Indigenous Peoples, LatinX, Asian Americans, and folks across the African diaspora - one thing was clear: The people are united in demanding our government officials divest from death.
 We demand a safe and free Earth.
 We demand major investments in public health, housing, education, and freedom of movement for all from Atlanta to Palestine.
-You can help us build people power to #StopCopCity & Free Palestine by studying and sharing the Black & Palestinian Solidarity Organizing Toolkit!

 And while those three BOLD Nation “